What is involved in the CAIeRO process?

 Essential to the process is the pre-CAIeRO Meeting.
 Ideally this occurs a week or two before the CAIeRO event and involves the full programme or module team as well as the CAIeRO facilitator, although it may occur with only the module or programme leader present.
 The purpose of the pre-CAIeRO is to explore key themes emerging from module feedback from the past three years, clarify expectations about what the CAIeRO itself will involve, gain an understanding of any key areas of focus during the two days along with an appreciation of the current direction of travel in learning and teaching at Northampton.
 It is also a crucial opportunity to clarify any logistical issues (room, timings, equipment, lunch).

 The CAIeRO process is a participant-centred session (meaning: participants are expected to work hard), over two days, where the facilitator takes the course team through several stages.
-For more detail about what’s involved, see this series of blog posts, as well as the existing research around the Carpe Diem model.
+For more detail about what’s involved, see this series of blog posts, as well as the more detailed publication list.
 Deliverables for each stage are in bold in the table below.

 the course or module